-- Conduct interviews with an open mind and be prepared to persist in the questioning - Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - Ensure that any papers produced during the investigation are kept securely pending any appeal - · Be mindful of the timescales to respond - Prepare a comprehensive report for the Headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- Conduct interviews with an open mind and be prepared to persist in the questioning. - Keep notes of interviews or arrange for an independent note taker to record notes from the meeting. - Ensure that any papers produced during the investigation are kept securely, pending any appeal. - Be mindful of the timescales to respond. - Prepare a comprehensive report for the headteacher or complaints panel that sets out the facts, identifies solutions and recommends courses of action to resolve problems.

-The Headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+The headteacher or complaints panel will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

-Clerk to the Governing Body
+Clerk to the Governing Board